microblink/microblink-clang/README.md

 # centos-clang
-Latest clang on Centos 7
+Latest clang on Amazon Linux 2 (a CentOS-based linux used in AWS)